css-raku/CSS-Properties-raku/docs/CSS/Properties.md

 ) returns Mu
 ```

-return true of the property has the !important attribute
+return True if the property has the !important attribute

 ### multi method important